-Deadly Florence trudges inland in Carolinas, causing massive flooding
+Deadly Florence trudges inland in Carolinas with 'epic' rain, flooding

 In New Bern, at the confluence of the Neuse and Trent rivers in North Carolina, the storm surge overwhelmed the town of 30,000.

-Officials in New Bern, which dates to the early 18th century, said more than 100 people were rescued from floods and the downtown are was under water by Friday afternoon.
-A spokesman for the town said between 60 and 75 people were awaiting rescue on Saturday morning.
+Officials in New Bern, which dates to the early 18th century, said more than 100 people were rescued from floods and the downtown area was under water by Friday afternoon.
+A town spokesman said between 60 and 75 people were awaiting rescue on Saturday.

-New Bern’s mayor told CNN that 4,200 homes were damaged in the city.
+New Bern’s mayor said 4,200 homes were damaged in the city.

-Resident Jay Manning said he and his wife watched with alarm as water filled the street.

-“We moved all the furniture up in case the water comes in but the water seems to be staying at the edge of the driveway,” he said, adding that if the wind picks up and the rain keeps coming, that could change.
-“My wife’s in a panic right now.”

-Dan Eudy said he and his brother were awakened on Thursday night by the sound of a boat ramming against his front porch.

-Eudy said his family stayed in their home partly to protect their house.
-“And we had no belief it would be as significant an event as it was,” he said.
-“This is a 500- or 1,000-year event.”
+Some local residents described a harrowing retreat as the storm hit early on Friday.

+“It was pitch black and I was just scared out of my mind,” said Tracy Singleton, who with her family later drove through torrential rain and high winds from her home near New Bern to a hotel some nearly 80 miles (130 km) away.

 Authorities in North Carolina said nearly 814,000 customers were without power.
-The figure for South Carolina was 170,000 customers.
+The figure for South Carolina was 170,000.

 More than 22,600 people in North Carolina were housed in 150 shelters statewide, including schools, churches and Wake Forest University’s basketball arena.
-In South Carolina there were 7,000 people staying in shelters, according to the state’s emergency management office.
+In South Carolina there were 7,000 people staying in shelters.

-Atlantic Beach on North Carolina’s Outer Banks islands had already received 30 inches (72 cm) of rain, the U.S. Geological Survey said, while more than 25 inches (63 cm) have fallen in the Newport, Morehead City area since Thursday.

 The White House on Saturday said President Donald Trump had approved making federal funding available in some counties.
 Trump, who spoke with state and local officials on Friday, plans a visit to the region next week.

-Florence is expected to turn west and then north moving through the Carolinas and the Ohio Valley by Monday, the hurricane center said.

-Additional reporting by Gene Cherry in Raleigh; Scott DiSavino and Gina Cherelus in New York; Makini Brice in Washington; Andy Sullivan in Columbia, South Carolina; Brendan O'Brien in Milwaukee; and Jason Lange in Washington; writing by Will Dunham; editing by Jason Neely and Chizu Nomiyama
+Additional reporting by Ernest Scheyder in Wilmington, North Carolina, Anna Mehler Paperny in Wilson; North Carolina; Gene Cherry in Raleigh; Scott DiSavino and Gina Cherelus in New York; Andy Sullivan in Columbia, South Carolina; and Jason Lange in Washington; Writing by Will Dunham; Editing by Jason Neely and Chizu Nomiyama